mosquitogames/1819rulebook/5_important_concepts.md

 ### Rebuilding a Public Work
 {: .no_toc }

 On your turn, you may **Rebuild** a Public Work by paying its cost as a Free Action.
 Rebuilding restores Public Work tokens to the track.
-Rebuilding does **not** restore discarded Population, nor does it restore broken Community Connections.
+Rebuilding does **not** restore discarded Population, nor does it restore broken Community connections.

 ![Rebuilding](/img/flipping_cards.jpg)